jmw5598/simple-notes/README.md

 ### Demo Setup

+Prerequisite: A working installation of Pandoc is required for exporting.

 1. Clone the github repository `git clone https://github.com/jmw5598/simple-notes.git`
 2. Run `npm install` on the `interface` directory.
 3. Serve the Angular frontend with `ng serve` while in `~/simple-notes/interface`.